-The Walking Dead: New theories about the zombie virus?
+The Walking Dead: How does the zombie virus spread?

 So, the big question on everyone’s lips after this week’s Walking Dead: Was Shane more dangerous as a living being or as a dead-eyed zombie?